 Step 7.
 Then, fill in the details of “User name,” “New password,” “Confirm password,” and “Password hint.”

-Now, you’ll be logged out from your account.
+Now, you’ll be logged out of your account.
 You can log in back to your PC with new credentials.